 For the trials where there is no second, higher priority, order, the following modifications are used: CSK2 = CSK1 , EF2 = 0.
 This results in the simplified scoring equation:

 If there are any collisions between arms or between the robots and a moving obstacles, the score is automatically zero.

-The final overall score is the equally weighted sum of all trial scores.
-As mentioned in the Competition Scenarios section, trials are expected to focus on the Baseline Order Fulfillment, Dropped Part, and In-Process Order Change scenarios, among others.
+The final rank score is the equally weighted sum of all trial scores.
+As mentioned in the Competition Scenarios section, trials are expected to focus on the Baseline Kit Building, Dropped Part, and In-Process Kit Change scenarios, among others.

 Winners: The Winners of cash prizes will be determined by three Judges appointed by the NIST Director, using the Judging Criteria outlined herein.

 For each entry, the Judges will receive the video output for each competition trial run in the simulated environment, along with the description of the agility challenges that were being tested in each trial.
 The Judges will not receive the automated scores that are generated as part of each ARIAC trial.

 Each Judge will provide a single score per entry, out of 20 total points, based on the Judging Criteria listed below.
 This score should provide an overall impression of the entire entry across all trials.
 Each Judge will provide their score independently to to the Challenge Manager, Anthony Downs, without interaction with other Judges.
 The average of these three scores will be added to the points from the automated score to determine the competition winner.
 In the event of a tie score (or scores), the Challenge Manager will convene the three judges to determine winners by consensus.